-Municipality reviewed comments made at the public hearing and submitted ahead of the hearing, which are logged in the Municipal Councils' records for the meeting.
-Based on the comments, Municipality made the following substantive changes to the draft plan:
+Municipality reviewed comments made at the public hearing, which are logged in the Municipal Councils' records for the meeting.
+Based on the comments, Municipality elected not to make any substantive changes.
+Council members did inquire about further opportunities to shape the plan and to ensure that sufficient consumer protections are in place for residents that may leave and reenter the program.